ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 #### Signature Freeze

-The field `signatures` itself is validated by using a concept we called "Signature Freeze".
+The field `signatures` itself is validated by using a concept we named "Signature Freeze".
 The reasoning leading to this procedure is as follows:
 * Block is considered "accepted" as soon as the number of signatures reaches the consensus limit.
 The consensus is defined as 75% of the active Master nodes.
 The number of active Master nodes is determined as the average number of signatures over the blocks N-17 to N-7, where N is the number of the block being verified.
 * The Master nodes are most easily identified as the nodes, which are participating in the consensus algorithm and signing blocks.
 * If the signatures on a block were "frozen" at the moment the block was accepted, the consensus would decrease by 25% on each block cycle, making exploits on the network trivial.